gjanco/mezmo-dd-marketplace/rapdev_hpux_agent/README.md

 The HP-UX Agent provides the host metadata required to support the Datadog Infrastructure List, enabling your organization to work with HP-UX host systems similar to other supported Datadog host operating systems.

 The HP-UX Agent uses the same URLs and ports as the native agents.
-The Solaris Agent currently supports core infrastructure metrics and log tails.
+The HP-UX Agent currently supports core infrastructure metrics and log tails.
 It does not support Agent checks, integrations, or service checks.

 ### HP-UX Agent Screenshots